New Edition (album)

 New Edition is the second studio album by American quintet New Edition, released on September 28, 1984, in North America.
-It was their first album on MCA Records.
-The album was certified double platinum by the Recording Industry Association of America.
-(RIAA) It was also their first album without manager/producer Maurice Starr who would depart from the group during the making of the album after the group accused him of stealing their monetary earnings from their platinum debut.
-The album was produced by Vincent Brantley & Rick Timas, Grammy-nominated producer Michael Sembello & Richard Rudolph, Ray Parker Jr. and Peter Bunetta and Rick Chudacoff.
-The album reached #6 on the Billboard 200 and #1 on the R&B/Hip Hop Albums Chart and the Irish Albums Chart (where it peaked for five weeks).
+It was their first album on MCA Records, and was also their first album without manager Maurice Starr, who would depart from the group during its production after the group accused him of stealing their monetary earnings from their platinum debut.

+The album was produced by Vincent Brantley, Rick Timas, Grammy-nominated producer Michael Sembello, Richard Rudolph, Ray Parker Jr., Peter Bunetta, and Rick Chudacoff.
+The album reached number 6 on the Billboard 200, and was certified double platinum by the Recording Industry Association of America (RIAA).
+It also peaked the Irish Albums Chart for five weeks.

 In the UK, the album was released on November 5, 1984.